WeAreAmaze/explorer_backend/README.md

 </div>

-BlockScout provides a comprehensive, easy-to-use interface for users to view, confirm, and inspect transactions on EVM (MetaChain Virtual Machine) blockchains.
-This includes the POA Network, xDai Chain, MetaChain Classic and other **Ethereum testnets, private networks and sidechains**.
+BlockScout provides a comprehensive, easy-to-use interface for users to view, confirm, and inspect transactions on EVM (AmazeChain Virtual Machine) blockchains.
+This includes the POA Network, xDai Chain, AmazeChain Classic and other **Ethereum testnets, private networks and sidechains**.

 See our [project documentation](https://docs.blockscout.com/) for detailed information and setup instructions.